 Regulate Your Caffeine Intake

 Caffeine is one of those stimulants that is hard to give up.
 Caffeine has gone through a lot of ups and downs in its reputation as a daily habit for many Americans.
 For a long time, it was simply seen as bad for you.
-Now it appears that it can actually improve athletic performance and may not be as bad for you as it once was thought to be.
+Now it appears that it can improve athletic performance and may not be as bad for you as it once was thought to be.
 However, like all stimulants, caffeine must be used in moderation, or not at all.

-One of our favorite bloggers wrote of how she couldn’t get rid of her insomnia.
+One of our favorite bloggers wrote about how she couldn't get rid of her insomnia.
 She tried everything.
 She regulated her diet carefully.
 Then, one night, before she turned off the light, she reached for the super-sized caffeinated soda on the night table.
 She suddenly realized what she was doing.
 She stopped drinking caffeine at bedtime, and her sleeping habits improved.
 Timing means a lot with caffeine.
 Avoid energy drinks and supplements containing caffeine or other stimulants.
 Even energizing natural herbs can produce anxiety, especially if taken in high doses.
 Read the caution label on the bottle.
 Some people are more sensitive to the ingredients than others.
 If you are feeling anxious, be especially aware of your stimulant intake.

 Drink Plenty of Water

 Dehydration produces anxiety.
 The body signals its need to find a water source.
 Water is vital to all body functions, including digestion.
 Even mild dehydration produces mood changes.
 Many people are dehydrated.
-This is especially true in winter, when heated houses and offices are typically drier than the Sahara Desert.
+This is especially true in winter when heated houses and offices are typically drier than the Sahara Desert.
 You have to compensate for breathing such dry air.
 Drink more water, especially when you are feeling anxious.

 Eat a Balanced Diet